 - Heat 1 Tbsp. of the oil in a large oven-safe skillet over medium heat.
 Add pumpkin seeds and toss to coat.
 Cook a few minutes until golden brown, tossing often.
 Season with 1/4 tsp. of the cumin and 1/4 tsp. of the salt; cook for an additional 30 seconds.
 Transfer to paper towels to cool.

 - Add remaining 1 Tbsp. oil, onion, poblano, and jalapeño pepper to pan.
-Cook 4 to 5 minutes, until softened.
-Add garlic, chili powder, remaining 1 1/4 tsp. cumin, 1/2 tsp salt, and black pepper; cook 1 to 2 minutes, stirring often.
+Cook 5 to 6 minutes, until soft.
+Add garlic, chili powder, remaining 1 tsp. cumin, 1/2 tsp salt, and black pepper; cook 1 to 2 minutes, stirring often.
 Stir in beans, corn, edamame, tortillas, and two-thirds of enchilada sauce; stir to combine.
 Add 1/2 cup of the cheese and cook 2 minutes, stirring often, until cheese melds into sauce.
 Pour remaining one-third of enchilada sauce overtop and sprinkle with remaining 1 cup cheese.
-Transfer skillet to the oven and bake for 10 to 15 minutes, until cheese is golden and gooey.
+Transfer skillet to the oven and bake for 10 to 15 minutes, until cheese is melted.

 - While enchiladas bake, prepare yogurt sauce by combining yogurt, cilantro, and lime zest in a small bowl.
 Whisk in 2 to 3 tsp. water to thin out to desired consistency.